maths/stack-web/website_files/Conference.md

 <br/>
 ## Upcoming conferences

-**2025:** [The 3nd African STACK Conference for Undergraduate Mathematics](/Events/2025-08-04-AfricanSTACKConference) will take place on 4-8 of August 2025 at Bahir Dar University, Ethiopia.

 **2026:** STACK Conference will take place 27-29 May 2026 in Trieste University, Trieste, Italy.
 This is a conference for undergraduate mathematics educators, STACK users and developers, to exchange ideas, share challenges, recent projects, and start new collaborations

-**2026:** [The International Meeting of the STACK Community 2026](https://events.idems.international/event/2/) will take place 13-17 July 2026 in Nairobi, Kenya.
+**2026:** [The International Meeting of the STACK Community 2026](https://events.idems.international/event/2/) will take place 27-31 July 2026 in Nairobi, Kenya.

 <br/>